 Coupled with Poppy Gold, daughter to the man seeking to revolutionise the local power industry, Amy and Duncan become embroiled in an elaborate plot to collect and sell personal data to all and sundry, with no regards for privacy.

 Can the Colonel’s plan be foiled, and more importantly will Duncan manage to get his precious seeds out of the country undetected?
-To find out you can pick up a copy of In A Right State from Amazon here.

 “The auction of your wife’s body parts was not the ideal place to grieve.” – Duncan Hartley’s inner thoughts. p7